Publishing policy

 DATA AVAILABILITY

-NSO journals mandates authors to make all data and related metadata underlying the findings described in their manuscript fully available in a public, permanent repository.
-Repositories may be either subject-specific (where these exist) and accept specific types of structured data, or generalist repositories that accept multiple data types, such as e.g, Dryad.
-At submission, the author will be asked to specify where the data are planned to be deposited.
+All NSO journals mandate authors to make all data, code and related metadata necessary to fully replicate the study publicly available in a permanent, freely accessible repository.
+Repositories may be either subject-specific (where these exist) and accept specific types of structured data, or generalist repositories that accept multiple data types, such as e.g. Dryad.
+At submission, the author(s) will be asked to provide the data and code for reviewers and editors.
+At this stage data and code does not need to be public.
 Exceptions to the data archiving policy will normally not be considered, except for data relating to e.g. sensitive species.
-Authors can themselves chose to embargo their data for up to 12 months, if the chosen repository allows this (the data will still have to be uploaded upon manuscript acceptance).
+For sensitive species etc, the first step should be to anonymise the data, so that e.g. locations cannot be identified, but analysis still can be performed.
+An exception to data deposition will only be considered if anonymising the data is not possible.
+Authors can themselves choose to embargo their data for up to 12 months, if the chosen repository allows this (the data will still have to be uploaded upon manuscript acceptance).

 NSO journals will not consider manuscripts for which the following factors influence the ability to share data:

-• The conclusions depend solely on the analysis of proprietary data (e.g. data owned by commercial interests, or copyrighted data).
+The conclusions depend solely on the analysis of proprietary data (e.g. data owned by commercial interests, or copyrighted data).
 If proprietary data are used, the manuscript must include an analysis of public data that validates the conclusions so that others can reproduce the analysis and build on the findings.

-• Definition of data that is strongly encouraged to be shared.
 The NSO defines the “minimal dataset” to consist of the dataset used to reach the conclusions drawn in the manuscript with related metadata and methods, and any additional data required to replicate the reported study findings in their entirety.
 Core descriptive data, methods, and study results should be included within the main paper, regardless of data deposition.
 Editors and reviewers may require particular data types for certain articles on a case-by-case basis.
 Authors who have datasets too large for sharing via repositories or uploaded files should contact the relevant journal for advice.

 AVAILABILITY OF MATERIALS